12 Popular Canadian Foods to Try While Traveling

 Many chain restaurants carry the traditional version of poutine.
 You can also find unique variations in spots across the country, like at the Whistle Stop Cafe in Ontario.
 This popular cafe carries over 100 unique styles of poutine, so you’re sure to find your perfect combination.

-2. Butter Tarts
+2. Butter tarts

 Next up are butter tarts, a famous Canadian dessert.
 This sweet treat is made up of a small pastry tart filled with gooey syrup.
 Many feature dried nuts or fruit in the filling, such as pecans or raisins.
 You can add anything from nuts to chocolate chips to make a taste combination that suits you.
 The flaky, buttery crust and the sweet, syrupy filling create an unforgettable taste.